MStarRobotics/Fractal-Recipe-Generator/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Base Batches Builder Track for the inspiration
 - Coinbase OnchainKit for seamless Web3 integration
-- Google Gemini AI for recipe generation
+- Advanced AI technologies for content generation
 - The retro-futuristic design community

 Happy building! 🧪✨